ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * stack size

-###### Creating virtual threads from thread factory
+###### Creating virtual threads from a thread factory

-Builders are the best alternative to constructors (see "Effective Java" 3rd edition by Joshua Bloch, items 1, 2).
+Builders are the best alternative to constructors (see "Effective Java" 3rd edition by Joshua Bloch, items 1 and 2).
 Interface _Thread.Builder_ was added in Java 21 and is not yet widely used.
 Much wider use is made of the _ThreadFactory_ interface, which was added in Java 1.5.
-The _Thread.Builder.factory_ interface method returns a thread-safe _ThreadFactory_ instance to create threads from the current state of the builder.
+The _Thread.Builder.factory()_ interface method returns a thread-safe _ThreadFactory_ instance to create threads from the current state of the builder.

 The following example creates a virtual thread from a factory created from the current state of the builder.